 You owe money, you’re late on your credit card payments, and you feel like you’re walking around with a permanent stress-induced headache.
 What’s more, you have debt collectors calling you about the unpaid credit card debt, past-due student loans, and medical bills.
 It’s enough to make anyone spiral into an anxiety-filled black hole.

 How does someone even begin to deal with the debt collectors – especially when they seem to be ever-present, following you around like a shadow?
 Our first piece of advice is to avoid debt collectors all-together.
-If you know that you’re making your way into troubled waters with your debt, it’s best to try to work out a deal with the original creditor before letting a third-party get involved.
+According to credit repair Dallas experts, if you know that you’re making your way into troubled waters with your debt, it’s best to try to work out a deal with the original creditor before letting a third-party get involved.

 Below are some tips to help you navigate these murky waters.